HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofiletemplate.md

 New-OVServerProfileTemplate @params | Wait-OVTaskComplete
 ```

-Create a BL Gen9 UEFI Server Profile template with Ethernet and FC connections, local storage, SAN Storage and BIOS Settings, then pipe to `Wait-OVTaskComplete`.
+Create a BL Gen9 UEFI Server Profile template with Ethernet and FC connections, local storage, SAN Storage and BIOS Settings, then pipe to Wait-OVTaskComplete.

 ## Parameters